janakanuwan/web-page-design/webpack-example-1/STEPS.md

 ```sh
 npm init
 ```
+>- NOTE: This will create a `package.json` file inside the directory

 3. Create a .gitignore file and add the following content(to remove local dependencies e.g. "/node_modules")
 ```